MWSchmid/MethAn/README.md

 make
 sudo cp PileOMeth /usr/local/bin/ cd

-# NOTE: PileOMeth is now MethylDackel - TODO - check and update this README
 ```

+**TODO** PileOMeth is now MethylDackel - TODO - check and update this README

+**NOTE/TODO** We recently observed quite some differences with trimmomatic and trim_galore - check why?

 ### Download and index a genome, trim, align, de-duplicate, extract methylation